 Sometimes, people skeptical about remote work end their first week feeling even more productive than an average week in the office.
 Once you effectively tune out at-home distractions, it’s easy to get tunnel vision, blasting through as much work as possible.

 Without the normal work stoppages you’re used to in the office—a knock on your door or one of those stop-and-chat moments in the hallway—you can keep working past the time you should have taken a break.
 Working from home, you’ll have to make a conscious effort to pause during the day.
+If you’re struggling with taking necessary breaks, use time tracking software to measure your time at work.
+Make sure you’re not spending too much time in front of the computer.

 Applying self-discipline in your schedule and work habits will help you hit the ground running when transitioning to remote work.